 Steve then discusses whether separateness or connection are fundamental to human beings.
 Our culture assumes that separateness is fundamental, and this has had a disastrous effect, emphasising and encouraging individualism and selfishness.
 As Steve’s philosophy of panspiritism suggests, human consciousness is a manifestation of a more fundamental universal consciousness, which is ‘transmitted’ into us via (primarily) the brain.
 When human beings experience our interconnection, we feel empathy and compassion.
 Altruism and social justice result from this.
 Our sense of separation is superficial and aberrational.
 One of the goals – arguably the main goal – of spiritual practices and paths is to transcend the sense of separateness and attune to our fundamental oneness.
 In this way, spiritual development is intimately connected with altruism and social justice.

 ⦿ Please note: this is a donation-based event.

 Steve TaylorPsychologist, Researcher, Speaker, Author

-Steve Taylor, PhD is a senior lecturer in psychology at Leeds Beckett University, and the author of several best-selling books on psychology and spirituality.
-He is the current chair of the Transpersonal Psychology Section of the British Psychological Society.
-His 13 books include Waking From Sleep, The Fall, Out of the Darkness, Back to Sanity, The Calm Center, The Leap and Spiritual Science.
-He writes blog articles for Scientific American and for Psychology Today.
+Steve Taylor, PhD is a senior lecturer in psychology at Leeds Beckett University, UK, and a past chair of the Transpersonal Psychology Section of the British Psychological Society.
+He is the author of several best-selling books on psychology and spirituality, including Extraordinary Awakenings, The Clear Light, Out of the Darknessand Spiritual Science.
+His books have been published in 20 languages, and he writes blog articles for Scientific American and Psychology Today.
 Eckhart Tolle has described his work as ‘an important contribution to the shift in consciousness which is happening on our planet at present.’
-Steve lives in Manchester, England, with his wife and three young children.